Water Woes Threatening Livelihoods of California Ranchers

 Dam Removals

-The Klamath River Dam Removal Project, currently in progress and which ultimately will see the demolition of four dams, has been such a “divisive” issue for decades, making it difficult to work out long-term water management solutions in the region, Walker said.
+The Klamath River Dam Removal Project, which is currently in progress and ultimately will see the demolition of four dams, has been such a “divisive” issue for decades, making it difficult to work out long-term water management solutions in the region, Walker said.

 “Now that the dams are out, we’re having different conversations and that’s a good thing.
-We will see how that plays out,” he said.
+We will see how that plays out,” Walker said.

-If the dam removal doesn’t achieve fish returns and hurts fish populations, the ranchers will have to pay with even less water for their operations, Walker said.
+If the dam removal doesn’t achieve fish returns and hurts fish populations, the ranchers will have to pay with even less water for their operations, he said.

 “We’re the ones that are going to be paying the consequences of a failed dam removal, so no one is hoping for the benefits of dam removal more than landowners,” he said.